Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 A supercomputer is never run in preemptive mode.
 Jobs run until they are finished and are not interrupted for other jobs.

-Now assume you submit a 512 node job, half the size of the standard partition, and assume that all other jobs in the system would be running for the maximum allowed node time of 2 days.
+Now assume you submit a 512 node job on LUMI-C, half the size of the standard partition, and assume that all other jobs in the system would be running for the maximum allowed walltime of 2 days.
 The scheduler will need to gather nodes as they become available for the 512 node job, so if all jobs would run for 2 days and you need half of the total number of nodes, then on average this could take one full day, with the first resources in the pool becoming available almost immediately but the last few of the requested nodes only when the job starts.